antononcube/MathematicaVsR/Projects/StatementsSaliencyInPodcasts/README.md

 4. Mapping of a selected document into linear vector space using the Bag-of-words model.

-5. Finding sentence/statement saliency using matrix algebra.
+5. Finding sentence/statement salience using matrix algebra.

-6. Experimenting with the saliency algorithm over the data and making a suitable interactive interface.
+6. Experimenting with the salience algorithm over the data and making a suitable interactive interface.

-(*All code and documents of this project GitHub directory are under GPL 3.0 -- see the last section.*)

 ## Comparison